Analysis | A more millennial Washington takes shape

 More than 40 percent of eligible millennial voters participated in the 2018 midterm elections.
 And while it will be a month at the earliest before the total number of millennials who voted in 2020 is known, those who study the topic are confident that it will be historic given all the other data points showing how much voter participation increased in the election.

-Following a summer of protests and an increase in voting registration across the country, millennials are believed to have played an influential role in not just Biden’s election but in sending the most diverse group of lawmakers to Washington in history.
-As much as it is a privilege for lawmakers like Torres to be a part of that group, the election was about more than just representation and comes with somewhat of a mandate, he said.
+Following a summer of protests and an increase in voting registration across the country, millennials are believed to have played an influential role not just in Biden’s election but in sending the most diverse group of lawmakers to Washington in history.
+As much as it is a privilege for lawmakers such as Torres to be a part of that group, the election was about more than just representation and comes with somewhat of a mandate, he said.

 “There’s a generation of leaders who are more progressive and more disruptive as well as every bit as diverse as America itself,” said Torres, who was the youngest person on the New York City Council before joining Congress.
 “Millennial politics bring us closer to realizing the vision of America as a multinational, multiethnic inclusive democracy.”

 But not all millennials are liberal — in Washington or across the country.
-And young conservative voters have sent their share of conservatives — some of them also millennials — to Washington to back the politics championed by the 2020 GOP nominee Donald Trump.
+And young conservative voters have sent their share of conservatives — some of them also millennials — to Washington to back the politics championed by Donald Trump.

-Boebert has already made a name for herself among Trump’s most die-hard supporters for her willingness to fight the battles that he was known to engage in while in the White House — like attacking the mainstream media, those on the far left and cultural issues related to LGBT rights.
+Boebert has already made a name for herself among Trump’s most die-hard supporters for her willingness to fight the battles that he was known to engage in while in the White House — such as attacking the mainstream media and those on the far left — and her focus on cultural issues related to LGBT rights.

-And although there is data to support that millennials’ views on some issues like climate change are clear, what is also clear is that Republican millennials are in Washington to take stances that young conservatives support.
+And although there is data to support that millennials’ views on some issues, such as climate change, are clear, what is also clear is that Republican millennials are in Washington to take stances that young conservatives support.

 Despite how polarizing American politics seem to be, this moment provides millennials a chance to take the lead on something that seems to be of interest to many Americans regardless of their age: bipartisanship.

-Discussions about unity are prevalent among those on the left and the right following the violent insurrection at the Capitol months after one of the most divisive elections in recent history.
+Discussions about unity are prevalent among those on the left and the right following the violent insurrection at the Capitol, two months after one of the most divisive elections in recent history.
 But that could be a challenge given the fundamentally different worldviews of many Americans — millennial voters included.
 Efforts are being made by some of the next generation of leaders to show America — and the world — how to govern and lead an increasingly diversifying nation.

-Buttigieg, who served as a Democratic mayor of a city in a conservative state, spoke about the path to unifying in this current moment that leaders like himself and other millennials can take.
+Buttigieg, who served as a Democratic mayor of a city in a conservative state, spoke about the path to unifying in this moment that leaders such as himself and other millennials can take.